unicode-org/cldr/docs/ldml/tr35-personNames.md

 Construct the **name base language** in the following way.
 1. If the PersonName object can provide a name locale, return its language.
-2. Otherwise, find the maximal likely locale for the name script, using Likely Subtags, and return its base language (first subtag).
+2. Otherwise, find the maximal likely locale for the name script and return its base language (first subtag).

 Construct the **name locale** in the following way:
 1. If the PersonName object can provide a name locale, return a locale formed from it by replacing its script by the name script.
-2. Otherwise, return the locale formed from the name base langauge plus name script.
+2. Otherwise, return the locale formed from the name base language plus name script.

 ### Derive the formatting locale

-Let the **full formatting locale** be the maximal likely locale for the formatter's locale, using Likely Subtags.
+Let the **full formatting locale** be the maximal likely locale for the formatter's locale.
 The **formatting base language** is the base language (first subtag) of the full formatting locale, and the **formatting script** is the script code of the full formatting locale.

 #### Switch the formatting locale if necessary

 A few script values represent a set of scripts, such as Jpan = {Hani, Kana, Hira}.
 Two script codes are said to _match_ when they are either identical, or one represents a set which contains the other, or they both represent sets which intersect.
 For example, Hani and Jpan match, because {Hani, Kana, Hira} contains Hani.

-If the name script doesn't match the formatting script, then the name is formatted with the name locale, not the originally requested formatting locale.
+If the **name script** doesn't match the **formatting script**, then the name is formatted with the name locale, _**not**_ the originally requested formatting locale.
 For example, when a Hindi formatter (hi-Deva) is called upon to format a name with the Ukrainian (Cyrillic) locale (uk-Cyrl), under the covers a Ukrainian (Cyrillic) formatter should be instantiated and used to format that name.

 ### Derive the name order